1. One-third of the soldiers who fought for the Union Army were immigrants, and nearly one in 10 was African American.

-The policy, called colonization, had been supported by Thomas Jefferson, James Madison, Andrew Jackson, Henry Clay—a hero of Lincoln’s—and even Harriet Beecher Stowe, whose protagonists in “Uncle Tom’s Cabin” ultimately emigrate from the United States to Africa.
-In August 1862, Lincoln brought five black ministers to the White House and told them that slavery and the war had demonstrated that it would be “better for us both, therefore, to be separated.”
-He wanted to send freed blacks to Central America, even calling for a constitutional amendment authorizing Congress to pay for colonization.
+The policy, called colonization, had been supported by Thomas Jefferson, James Madison, Andrew Jackson, Henry Clay—a hero of Lincoln’s—and even Harriet Beecher Stowe, whose protagonists in “Uncle Tom’s Cabin” ultimately emigrated from the United States to Africa.
+In August 1862, Lincoln brought five Black ministers to the White House and told them that slavery and the war had demonstrated that it would be “better for us both, therefore, to be separated.”
+He wanted to send freed Blacks to Central America, even calling for a constitutional amendment authorizing Congress to pay for colonization.
 But prominent abolitionists such as Frederick Douglass and William Lloyd Garrison were appalled by the idea.
 Lincoln never succeeded at gathering support for the policy, and after he signed the Emancipation Proclamation he never mentioned it publicly again.

 8. Robert E. Lee’s Virginia estate was confiscated by the Union and turned into a cemetery during the war.